tercumantanumut/GameCompanionAI/docs/game_quest_reader.md

 ## Contributing

-Contributions to the Game Quest Reader are welcome.
+Contributions to the Game Companion AI are welcome.
 Please ensure that your code adheres to the existing style and includes appropriate documentation.
 For major changes, please open an issue first to discuss what you would like to change.

 ## License